pretix/pretix-docs/docs/topics/gift-cards.md

 ## Prerequisites

-Gift cards have to be enabled as a payment method.
+Gift cards have to be enabled as a payment method for an event.
 They are enabled by default.
 If they are not enabled, you can change that by browsing to [Your event] → "Settings" → "Payment", clicking the :btn-icon:fontawesome-solid-gear:Settings: button next to "Gift cards" and checking the box next to " Enable payment method" at the top of the page.